kos-lang/kos/doc/design.md

 declared in a particular scope is only visible in that scope and its child scopes.

+Scopes provide a natural mechanism for grouping code into sections in imperative languages.

 A variable can only be declared once, therefore there is no risk of mistakenly redeclaring a variable in a different way.